Information Theory (Entropy, KL Divergence, Cross Entropy)

 - \[I(x,y) = KL(P(x,y), P(x)P(y)) = \int^{\infty}_{\infty}\int^{\infty}_{\infty} P(x,y)log_{2}\frac{P(x,y)}{P(x)P(y)} \tag{7}\]

-In the classification problems, Which state is better that KL divergence
+In the classification problems, Which state is better that KL divergence is large or small?

-is large then, their distribution is far apart and it is easy to classify.
+Answer is Large.
+If KL divergence is large then, their distribution is far apart and it is easy to classify.

-If you add new features, then calculate the KL divergence
+If you add new features, then calculate the KL divergence between old feature data and new one.

 If the value is too small, they are dependent and maybe not useful.